studentmediene/statistics/Setup.md

 pip install -r requirements.txt
 ```

+## Set up settings
+Make a copy of `settings.py_template` called `settings.py`, then fill in the missing settings.

 ## Initialize Django-installation

-Google "how to set up django project in production"
+Google "how to set up django project in production".
+You need to run `python manage.py migrate`,
+and ensure `start_celery.sh` runs on startup.